Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Franklin W Olin College of Engineering Acceptance Rate

-Franklin W Olin College of Engineering (Olin College of Engineering) is a renowned institution with a very competitive admission profile.
-The acceptance rate of 21.66% indicates that only 22 out of every 100 applicants are admitted.
+Franklin W Olin College of Engineering is one of the renowned universities in the USA.
+It is very competitive to get admission to.
+The acceptance rate of Franklin W Olin College of Engineering is 21.7%.
+This means that only 22 out of every 100 applicants are admitted.

 Admissions Guidelines